HelloChatterbox/dev_documentation/docs/skill-development/marketplace-submission/skills-acceptance-process/skills-review-template.md

 # Combined Template

-The overall [Skills Acceptance Process](https://mycroft.ai/documentation/skills/skills-acceptance-process/) is outlined in the Mycroft Documentation.
+The overall [Skills Acceptance Process](https://chatterbox.ai/documentation/skills/skills-acceptance-process/) is outlined in the Chatterbox Documentation.

 This template is provided to make it easier for testers to complete the process and provide relevant feedback to Skill Authors.
-An example of the completed process can be found on [this Pull Request](https://github.com/MycroftAI/mycroft-skills/pull/844#issuecomment-460913234).
-If you have any other questions or comments, please raise them in the [Skill Testing Team Chat](https://chat.mycroft.ai/community/channels/skill-testing-team).
+An example of the completed process can be found on [this Pull Request](https://github.com/ChatterboxAI/chatterbox-skills/pull/844#issuecomment-460913234).
+If you have any other questions or comments, please raise them in the [Skill Testing Team Chat](https://chat.chatterbox.ai/community/channels/skill-testing-team).

 The process has been split into three parts:
 1. Code review - ensuring the code is stable and secure;
 2. Information review - ensuring all info is accurate and understandable; and
 3. Functional review - ensuring the experience of using the Skill is intuitive.

-Testers can choose to conduct one or more of these reviews at a time, and once completed the review should be posted as a comment on the relevant [Pull Request \(PR\)](https://github.com/MycroftAI/mycroft-skills/pulls).
-Once all reviews are completed with no outstanding `Actions Required`, the Skill will be merged into the repo and automatically added to the [Mycroft Marketplace](https://market.mycroft.ai/skills).
+Testers can choose to conduct one or more of these reviews at a time, and once completed the review should be posted as a comment on the relevant [Pull Request \(PR\)](https://github.com/ChatterboxAI/chatterbox-skills/pulls).
+Once all reviews are completed with no outstanding `Actions Required`, the Skill will be merged into the repo and automatically added to the [Chatterbox Marketplace](https://market.chatterbox.ai/skills).

 ## Instructions for use